petdance/asksmart/README.md

 * Phrase directions in positive, not negative ways.
 Instead of "Don't do X", say "Instead of X, do Y" or better yet, just "Do Y."

+* Do not mock the reader.

+* Assume the best of intentions of the reader.

+* Not knowing the answer, or not going through proper steps before asking a question, is not a moral failing.

+* No sarcasm.

+* No belittling.